Having lived on the island of Semakau,

 We were the last to leave

-More than 40 years ago, the occupants of Pulau Semakau were asked to evacuate the island.
+More than 40 years ago, the former occupants of Pulau Semakau were asked to evacuate the island.
 We were the last to leave.
-Today, our families are scattered across the country, some living nearer to the open waters, with hopes of returning to the place we used to live in.
+Today, our families live in Singapore, some living nearer to the open waters, hoping to return to where we used to live.

-As our country progresses, we fear that our heritage may be forgotten in time.
-Though the island is no longer what we knew it to be, its wondrous spirit lives within us, through our memories and our food.
+We fear that our way of life will be forgotten as our country progresses.
+Though the island is no longer what we knew it to be, we hope that its wondrous spirit lives within us through our memories and food.

 Our love and joy,